sentiweb/workspace/README.md

 - [rprojroot](https://rprojroot.r-lib.org/)
 - [here](https://here.r-lib.org/)

-But has a different approach
+But has a slightly different approach

 - The workspace root is identified with an .Rworkspace file (to promote a standard layout)
-- The .Rworkspace file can contain one or more files to loaded at when the workspace is launched, allowing the project to be configured at the workspace level (complementary to site/user)
+- The .Rworkspace file can contain one or more files to loaded when the workspace is launched, allowing the project to be configured at the workspace level (complementary to site/user)

 It also provides paths management functions, to allow reference to locations outside the workspace avoiding to manipulate full path.